Are you tired of spending money on “boosting your posts” and getting no return?

 You want your reader to take action and click through to your “capture point” whether that capture point is via your IDX, a landing page or a website page with a capture form on it – you want the post to funnel people through to a capture point.

-Your call-to-action capture point can be any number of options . . . home values, market reports, market analysis, home sellability analysis, neighborhood sold reports, IDX links to a single home or lists of homes, etc. However, you must be able to capture that lead’s information in exchange for what you are giving them.
+Your call-to-action capture point can be any number of options . . . home values, market reports, market analysis, home sellability analysis, neighborhood sold reports, IDX links to a single home or lists of homes, just a click through to your blog post that you’ve included a content upgrade on (and you’re pixeling to re-target), or just a simple like on the post that you can invite to like your page.

 And I really meant it when I said stop reading right now.
 Every thing I have done (and continue to do with my private consulting clients) and I now teach and share about online real estate lead generation centers on the exchange of a prospect’s information for something of value you are giving them, including listing information.
 You aren’t stealing something from them they aren’t willing to give.
 It’s a fair exchange and they wouldn’t be doing it if they didn’t think it was fair.